sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 ### Development environment

-We're not going to use the [`devops` development environment](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md) in this tutorial like we did in Part 1.
+We're not going to use the [`devops` development environment](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md) in this exercise like we did in Part 1.
 Using the base Docker image for our application turns out to be a slightly better way, and hopefully less confusing in the end, since we will be using one of our deliverables as a development tool.

 ### PostgreSQL